 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at ABAC Tifton.

 Out of the 1,200 degree seeking undergraduates new to Abraham Baldwin Agricultural College in 2016, 974 (about 81%) are considered first-time/full-time .

-If this demographic does not represent you, then you might want to ask Abraham Baldwin Agricultural College about graduation rates for other more appropriate groups of students.
+If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Abraham Baldwin Agricultural College about graduation rates for other more appropriate groups of students.

-Only 3.2% of students graduate from Abraham Baldwin Agricultural College on time (two or four years depending on the degree) and only 19.4% graduate at all, ranking this school among the worst in the country in both categories.
+Only 3.2% of first-time/full-time students graduate from Abraham Baldwin Agricultural College on time (two or four years depending on the degree) and only 32.3% graduate at all, ranking this school below average in both categories when compared nationally.

-Based on the caliber of students that attend Abraham Baldwin Agricultural College we would expect an overall graduation rate of 37.5%.
-With an actual rate that is 18.1% lower than expected, Abraham Baldwin Agricultural College is among the worst performing schools nationally when it comes to graduating students based upon those students' anticipated academic achievement in college.
+Based on the caliber of first-time/full-time students that attend Abraham Baldwin Agricultural College we would expect an overall graduation rate of 37.8%.
+However, students are graduating at a rate that is 5.6% lower than that.
+Therefore, Abraham Baldwin Agricultural College is performing below average at graduating students based upon those students' anticipated academic achievement in college.